enyasystem/wireframing/README.md

 For this task, the wireframe being created is a **Low-Fidelity Wireframe**, since the focus is on outlining the **basic layout structure, content placement, and functionality flow** — **not** on design colors, fonts, or visuals.
 This helps in planning and organizing ideas before moving into the detailed, high-fidelity design stage.

+##  Wireframing Tools

+There are many tools available to create wireframes, each with its own strengths and level of complexity.
+Choosing the right tool depends on the project’s goals, the team’s workflow, and personal preference.

+---

+###  **Popular Wireframing Tools**

+1. **Figma** – A cloud-based design tool that allows real-time collaboration.
+2. **Adobe XD** – Great for both wireframing and prototyping with interactive elements.
+3. **Balsamiq** – Focuses on low-fidelity wireframes and quick sketch-style designs.
+4. **Sketch** – A macOS tool known for its clean interface and strong UI design capabilities.
+5. **Miro** – Excellent for brainstorming, flowcharts, and collaborative wireframes.

+---

+### **Recommended Tool: Figma**

+**Figma** is one of the most popular and recommended tools for wireframing and UI design.

+**Key Features:**
+- Real-time collaboration — multiple users can work together on the same file.
+- Cloud-based — access your designs from anywhere without installing heavy software.
+- Components and reusable styles — helps maintain consistency across designs.
+- Easy prototyping — allows quick transition from static wireframes to interactive mockups.
+- Community resources — thousands of free templates and UI kits available.

+**Why It’s Useful for Wireframing:**
+Figma makes it easy to start with low-fidelity wireframes and gradually move toward high-fidelity designs — all within the same platform.
+Its collaborative nature also supports feedback and teamwork during the design process, making it ideal for both beginners and professionals.

 **Repository:** `wireframing`
 **Created by:** Enya Elvis